pyodide/pyodide/docs/development/contributing.md

 To contribute code, see the following steps,

 1. Fork the Pyodide repository [https://github.com/pyodide/pyodide](https://github.com/pyodide/pyodide) on Github.
-2. If you are on Linux, can skip this step.
+2. If you are on Linux, you can skip this step.
 On Windows and MacOS you have a choice between, manually installing Docker,

    - on MacOS follow [these instructions](https://docs.docker.com/desktop/mac/install/)
    - on Windows, [install WSL